 Merely possessing counterfeit money is also a separate criminal offense.
 Under Va.
 Code 18.2-173 possessing counterfeit money is a Class 6 felony, punishable by up to 5 years in prison if the person possessed 10 or more pieces of counterfeit money.
 However, to secure a conviction, the prosecution must not only prove possession of counterfeit money, but also prove the person possessing it knew the money was fake and intended to pass it as true.
 However, knowledge can be proven by circumstantial evidence.

 - Forging Public Records: Forging a Public Record (Va.
 Code 18.2-168) is likely the most serious of all forging and uttering offenses.
 Forging a Public Record is a Class 4 felony, which is punishable by a minimum term of imprisonment of two years and a maximum of 10 years, and a fine of up to $100,000.
 This offense is similar in many respects to the forgery offense described above—however, this offense only applies to a list of public records (found in 42.1-77).

 This offense most often arises when someone signs a false name to a summons for a traffic ticket or signs a fingerprint card under a false name.
 Signing several documents constitutes several separate and distinct felony offenses that all can be charged.
 Like forgery in general, either alteration of an existing public record or false creation of a new public record can be forgery.
 This charge often presents significant immigration problems for those who are not citizens.

-If you've been arrested for a forgery or uttering offense in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law, LLC by phone or email to schedule an appointment with an experienced criminal defense lawyer.
+If you've been arrested for a forgery or uttering offense in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact an experienced Fairfax Virginia forgery and uttering criminal defense lawyer at Manikas Law LLC by phone at 703-556-0004 or email through our Contact Us page or the box below to schedule an appointment to discuss your options.